wendahere/JAWS/Sean.md

 # Week 5
 ## Reflection
 Today it was a break week cause of some misunderstandings but our lecturer dabbled on power sources and you can check it out [here on the week 5 blog]([https://github.com/wendahere/JAWS/blob/master/README.md](https://github.com/wendahere/JAWS/blob/master/README.md))
-This week i worked on the CA1 mechanical project that y teacher gave us in week 3 that I explained during
+This week i worked on the CA1 mechanical project that y teacher gave us in week 3.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzU0MzYwODg5LDg2OTYxMjIzOSw2MDU5OT
+eyJoaXN0b3J5IjpbMTgzODkzMjAwMCw4Njk2MTIyMzksNjA1OT
-k5MjYsLTY3MDM4NTE4NF19
+k5OTI2LC02NzAzODUxODRdfQ==
 -->